Get perfectly grilled salmon every single time with this easy and fool-proof step-by-step tutorial on How to Grill Salmon!

 Otherwise, a go-to easy and flavorful marinade for salmon is 1/4 cup soy sauce, 1 teaspoon red pepper flakes, 1 tablespoon brown sugar, a few minced cloves of garlic and 2 teaspoons of rice vinegar.
 Mix the marinade together and pour it over the flesh side of the salmon.
 Let the salmon marinate for a few hours before grilling.

-While you’re grilling up your salmon, consider making any of the following side dishes that pair perfectly with salmon!
+While you’re grilling salmon, consider making any of the following side dishes that pair perfectly with salmon!

 - Spicy Grapefruit Margarita